-The reason so many of us love gift cards -- they’re a lot like cash -- is also the reason they can be hard to replace.
-If your card is lost or stolen, most retailers are sympathetic, but only if you can prove that you actually purchased, or were gifted, the card.
+The reason so many of us love gift cards — they’re a lot like cash — is also the reason they can be hard to replace when they’re stolen or lost.

 Replacing lost, stolen gift cards